topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 </br></br></br></br>

-# 3. VCP-G Analog
+# 3. VCP-G Analog Pins
 ---
 This chapter provides examples of using the Analog pins on the VCP-G board.
 In VCP-G, analog pins receive continuous voltage signals from sensors, allowing precise measurement of varying input values.
-Chapter 3.1, Chapter 3.2, and Chapter 3.3 demonstrate how to use analog pins to read sensor data and control outputs, providing a foundational understanding of analog input handling.
+Chapter 3.1, Chapter 3.2, and Chapter 3.3 describe how to use analog pins to read sensor data and control outputs, providing a foundational understanding of analog input handling.

 </br></br></br>